StudioKeys/vendor_PixelLauncherExtended/README.md

 ### Installation
 - Uninstall any other launcher if you're using one.
 Only keep the default launcher
-- Download the module installation file from [download links](#download-links) available
+- Download the module installation file from [Download Links](#download-links) available
 - Flash the file in Magisk and select your desired modifications using volume keys
 - Reboot your device and go to **Settings** > **Apps** > **Default apps** > **Home app** and make sure **Pixel Launcher Extended** is selected

 #### Variants
-**Offline installer**
+**Offline Installer**
 It doesn't require internet while flashing, but it's 100+ MB in size.
+It's available for download from [Download Links](#download-links) below.
+You can build it yourself too by following instructions from [Building from source](#building-from-source) section.

-**Online installer**
+**Online Installer**
 It requires internet while flashing and downloads only selected files by user during installation.
 It's less than 5 MB in size.
 Depending upon your internet this variant may take more time in flashing compared to offline installer.
+It's available for download from [Download Links](#download-links) below.
+You can build it yourself too by following instructions from [Building from source](#building-from-source) section.

+**Customize Installer**
+It's like offline installer but less in size.
+Installer zip size depends upon the modifications a user chooses while making the zip.
+It's not available for download from download links below.
+However, You can build it yourself by following instructions from [Building from source](#building-from-source) section.
+This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.

 ### Activating Double Tap to Sleep
-- Make sure you installed DT2S while flashing the module
+- Make sure you installed DT2S while flashing the module(or selected it while making in case of customize installer)
 - After rebooting device, open LSPosed and enable **Pixel Launcher DT2S**
 - Force-stop Pixel Launcher from Settings (or reboot device again)
 - Double-tap once on home screen.
 Grant superuser permissions and enjoy

+### Activating Developer Options In Launcher
+- Make sure you enabled developer options while flashing the launcher(or selected it while making in case of customize installer)
+- Now go to phone's setting>About phone>Build number & tap it 7-8 times.
+This will enable launcher's developer options along with rom's developer option.

 ### Uninstallation
 - Simply uninstall module from Magisk